micalisfme/micalisfme.github.io/_posts/2024-06-24-workshop-gsm-domino.md

 ---
 layout: post
-title:  "DOMINO Workshop on genome-scale modelling.How to build innovative and forward-looking methodologies in the field of fermented foods"
+title:  "DOMINO Workshop on genome-scale modelling.
+How to build innovative and forward-looking methodologies in the field of fermented foods"
 date:   2024-06-06 18:50:07
 categories: workshop
 members_tag: Julien Tap, Stéphane Chaillou, Elham Karimi